Albertyn/Weather-Todo-Nest/README.md

 # Weather-Todo-Nest
 a nest.js demo project

-I was using a container node:latest to develop this demo so therefore the project structure.
-Once you have cloned tthis repo navigate to
+Once you have cloned this repo navigate to

 ## Project setup
 ```bash
 $ cd gg-todos/
 $ npm install